Lex-DRL/AID-guide/Building_better_worlds.md

 Note #3: the underscore (`_`) character [is treated by the AI specially](/AID%20WI%20Research%20Sheet.md#on-certain-characters).
 It connects adjacent words stronger (harder-better-faster... 😄) than a space.
 So for some sub-categories it's better to use names like `hair_color` instead of `hair color` or even just `color`.
 This way the AI understand better that you mean specifically **hair** color: not just some arbitrary color.<br>
 Earlier, a dash (`-`) char did the same thing, but currently it's treated more like a mathematical minus, so if you see a recipe using dash to connect words, replace it with underscore instead.

+#### Numbers and units
+If you're a hardcore Mass Effect fan, you might've noticed that I've described Shepard's weight as `102kg`, even though he actually weighs `102.5kg`, according to [wiki](https://masseffectfanfiction.fandom.com/wiki/John_Shepard).
+Again, it's on purpose.
+See, we've got a contradiction here.

+On the one hand, you should write units (`kg`) joined with the number to make it a single token, which the AI understands better.<br />
+On the other, the dot is a very strong delimiter *(since it's normally an end of a sentence)*, so writing `102.5kg` might actually confuse the AI.
+Generally speaking, Dragon is somewhat ok with numbers, while Griffin is really bad with them.
+So, what to do?

+* If you can, avoid putting a specific number altogether.
+Is it enough that a character has an `average weight` or is a `lightweight` elf/salarian?
+Go for it.
+* If you need a number, try rounding it to integers, not higher than 3 digits.
+Go for a different unit if you need.
+So, `300m` but `3km` (not `3000m`).
+* If you have a special number that can't be represented with any of the above (say, 1750m), the only correct answer would be: "you need to test it yourself".
+It **might** be understood by the AI better as `1750m` or `1.75km`, but it can also be the opposite in a different context mid-story.
+So, this is the hardest edge case.
+* Too big numbers are very hard to comprehend, both for Griffin and Dragon.
+* Additionally #1, `Monky` suggested just spelling it out: `seventeen hundred meters`.
+Obviously, this eats up **A LOT** of characters, but it's also the most stable/predictable one.
+* Additionally #2, even if the AI correctly interprets the given number, it doesn't guarantee that it understands what it *means*.
+Is `189cm` tall or short?
+It doesn't know it *(well, it knows... somewhat, but it can describe him as tall in one place and as short in another)*.
+So if you do need/want to give a specific number, you might also want to attach a semantic meaning of it.
+Possibly, joined with `_`, to better tie them together.<br />
+Like: `189cm_tall`, `102kg_heavy`. *(`Zaltys` confirmed, that it works better in this particular order: number, then word - not the other way around)*

 #### Don't use emojis and special characters
 Unicode emojis are supported but they cost 2 tokens.
 Use with caution, only if you really want to use those or an emoji as actually shorter and carries more semantic value than a regular word.